Three Datatype Defining Rewrite Systems for Datatypes of Integers each extending a Datatype of Naturals: Three DDRSes for datatypes of Integers, each extending a datatype of Naturals

 \subsection{Decimal view}

-Table~\ref{tab:decview} defines a DDRS for a decimal view of natural numbers, consisting of fourteen (parametric) equations (172 eq's in total).
-This DDRS defines the datatype $\Nat_{dub}$ that is isomorphic to the canonical term algebra $\Nat_{ubd}$ of the specification in Table~\ref{tab:natunview}.
+In Table~\ref{tab:decview} we define a DDRS for a decimal view of natural numbers that defines the canonical term algebra $\Nat_{dub}$, the datatype in which unary and binary view are derived representations.
+This DDRS consists of fourteen (parametric) equations (172 eq's in total).
+The datatype $\Nat_{dub}$ is isomorphic to the canonical term algebra $\Nat_{ubd}$ of the specification in Table~\ref{tab:natunview}.
 Leading zeros except for the zero itself are removed by \ref{d1}, and successor terms are rewritten according to $\text{\ref{d2}}-\text{\ref{d5}}$.
 Rewriting from binary notation is part of this DDRS, and the last equation scheme~\ref{d14} serves that purpose.
-The rewriting system defined by the DDRS in Table~\ref{tab:decview} is proven complete in~\cite{KW16}.
+In~\cite{KW16}, this DDRS for $\Nat_{dub}$ is proven complete.